sqfmklt/lite-lists/README.md

           (For more information about slib \, look here (url "http://people.csail.mit.edu/jaffer/SLIB.html")))

         (comment
-          You are free to use a different library system of course \.
-It wouldn't be hard to port to a more specific module system offered by your scheme implementation \.
-A version that uses the r6rs module system will be coming soon \, and common lisp as well))
+          You are free to use a different library system of course.
+It wouldn't be hard to port to a more specific module system offered by your scheme implementation.
+A version that uses portable r6rs will be coming soon \, and common lisp as well))

       (notes

         (premise
-          (a common complaint about lisp and scheme is the amount of parens) (one quality I've noticed with lisp is that parens often stack up at the end of expressions) (I've also seen the apply operator \, $ \, in Haskell used to reduce parens) (so why not do the same in lisp ?)
+          (a common complaint about lisp and scheme is the amount of parentheses) (one quality I've noticed with lisp is that parentheses often stack up at the end of expressions) (I've also seen the apply operator \, $ \, in Haskell used to reduce parentheses) (so why not do the same in lisp ?)
           (The $ symbol now starts a new list \, which will end at the same place as the outer list) (for example \, (define (inner-product l1 l2) (apply + (map * l1 l2))) can be represented